 The example gets first ten applications with HTTP URL ordered by a title.

-$application = $software->application[1]; // get by primary key
+$application = $db->application[1]; // get by primary key

 echo $application->author["name"] . "\n"; // get name of the application author